Baragouine/CGN_ExSUM_EntitiesDet/README.md

 For training you must use french fasttext embeddings, they must have the following path: `data/cc.fr.300.vec`

 ## Training
+Run one of the notebooks below to train and evaluate the associated model:
   - `01-train_HeterSUMGraph.ipynb`: model for summarization only.
   - `02-train_HeterSUMGraphNER.ipynb`: model for both summarization and named entity recognition.
   - `03-train_HeterSUMGraphOnlyNER.ipynb`: model for entity recognition only.